minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 and the seniority variable was significant at a 0.01 level, with a one term increase in seniority decreasing the probability of a pro-environmental vote by 0.0001 percent on average, holding all else constant.
-Similar results and significance for the birthday variable emerge when fixing the legislator, whereas the seniority variable is not significant at all.
+Similar results and significance for the birthyear variable emerge when fixing the legislator, whereas the seniority variable is not significant at all.

 // Interpretation